 Scarring the landscape is the Gothic mansion where Edward lives—Burton's eerie fantasy trademark seeping into the landscape.

-David (played by Tobey Maguire) and Jennifer (played by Reese Witherspoon) are your typical American teenagers who are attending a typical American high school.
+David (Tobey Maguire) and Jennifer (Reese Witherspoon) are your typical American teenagers who are attending a typical American high school.
 David's favorite show, Pleasantville, depicts your typical 1950s nuclear family.

 However, things take a strange turn when the two are transported—literally—into the black-and-white sitcom.
 Devoid of all color, Pleasantville is an idyllic but dull town.
 Social rules are strict, students keep to the rules, and everything runs on time.